andrew/ultimate-awesome/README.md

 - [awesome-articles](https://github.com/atgmello/awesome-articles) - 👨‍💻 Just a dump of cool/interesting articles I've read (or I'm just about to) and are worth saving.
 - [awesome-jakartaee.github.io](https://github.com/awesome-jakartaee/awesome-jakartaee.github.io) - A page to collect resources about Jakarta EE.
 - [awesome-kartikey](https://github.com/awesome-kartikey/awesome-kartikey) - My GitHub Profile that I can customize through readme file and make it look more attractive.
-- [awesome-ai](https://github.com/awesomelistsio/awesome-ai) - A curated list of awesome frameworks, libraries, tools, and resources for Artificial Intelligence (AI).
-This list covers everything from foundational machine learning and deep learning to specialized areas like NLP, computer vision, and AI ethics.
-- [awesome-ai-edge-computing](https://github.com/awesomelistsio/awesome-ai-edge-computing) - A curated list of awesome tools, frameworks, libraries, and resources for running AI models on edge devices, including smartphones, IoT devices, embedded systems, and hardware accelerators.
-Edge AI focuses on processing data locally on the device, reducing latency and enhancing privacy.
-- [awesome-ai-ethics](https://github.com/awesomelistsio/awesome-ai-ethics) - A curated list of frameworks, tools, research papers, guidelines, and resources for AI ethics, focusing on fairness, accountability, transparency, and responsible AI.
-- [awesome-ai-infrastructure](https://github.com/awesomelistsio/awesome-ai-infrastructure) - A curated list of awesome tools, frameworks, platforms, and resources for building scalable and efficient AI infrastructure, including distributed training, model serving, MLOps, and deployment.
-- [awesome-ai-research-papers](https://github.com/awesomelistsio/awesome-ai-research-papers) - A curated list of seminal and influential research papers in artificial intelligence, covering key topics in machine learning, deep learning, NLP, computer vision, reinforcement learning, and AI ethics.
 - [awesome-altcoins](https://github.com/awesomelistsio/awesome-altcoins) - A curated list of awesome resources, tools, wallets, block explorers, and communities for altcoins (cryptocurrencies other than Bitcoin).
 This list covers a wide range of popular and emerging altcoins, providing resources for research, trading, and development.
-- [awesome-audiovisual](https://github.com/awesomelistsio/awesome-audiovisual) - A curated list of awesome tools, libraries, frameworks, and resources for working with audiovisual content, including video editing, audio processing, streaming, and multimedia applications.
 - [awesome-bitcoin](https://github.com/awesomelistsio/awesome-bitcoin) - A curated list of awesome resources, tools, wallets, block explorers, and communities for Bitcoin, the first and most widely used cryptocurrency.
 This list covers everything from beginner guides to advanced development resources for Bitcoin enthusiasts, investors, and developers.
 - [awesome-blockchain-protocols](https://github.com/awesomelistsio/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
 - [awesome-blogging](https://github.com/awesomelistsio/awesome-blogging) - A curated list of awesome tools, resources, platforms, and tips for bloggers of all levels.
-- [awesome-cassandra](https://github.com/awesomelistsio/awesome-cassandra) - A curated list of awesome libraries, tools, frameworks, and resources for Apache Cassandra, a highly scalable, distributed NoSQL database designed for handling large amounts of data across many commodity servers.
-- [awesome-computer-vision](https://github.com/awesomelistsio/awesome-computer-vision) - A curated list of awesome libraries, frameworks, tools, datasets, and research papers in computer vision, covering topics such as object detection, image segmentation, 3D vision, and more.
 - [awesome-consensus-algorithms](https://github.com/awesomelistsio/awesome-consensus-algorithms) - A curated list of awesome resources, tools, research papers, and educational content on consensus algorithms.
 Consensus algorithms are fundamental to distributed systems and blockchain networks, enabling nodes to agree on the state of the system.
-- [awesome-couchdb](https://github.com/awesomelistsio/awesome-couchdb) - A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
 - [awesome-cryptocurrency](https://github.com/awesomelistsio/awesome-cryptocurrency) - A curated list of awesome resources, tools, guides, and communities for cryptocurrency.
 This list covers everything from general information and investing to wallets, exchanges, mining, and development.
 - [awesome-crypto-mining](https://github.com/awesomelistsio/awesome-crypto-mining) - A curated list of awesome resources, tools, software, hardware, mining pools, and educational content for cryptocurrency mining.
 This list covers everything from getting started with mining to advanced tools and techniques for maximizing profitability.
 - [awesome-daos](https://github.com/awesomelistsio/awesome-daos) - A curated list of awesome resources, platforms, tools, frameworks, and educational content related to Decentralized Autonomous Organizations (DAOs).
 DAOs are organizations represented by rules encoded as smart contracts, enabling decentralized decision-making and governance.
 - [awesome-decentralized-identity](https://github.com/awesomelistsio/awesome-decentralized-identity) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Identity (DID) and Self-Sovereign Identity (SSI).
 Decentralized Identity enables individuals to own, control, and share their digital identities securely without relying on centralized authorities.
 - [awesome-decentralized-systems](https://github.com/awesomelistsio/awesome-decentralized-systems) - A curated list of awesome resources, tools, frameworks, and educational content related to Decentralized Systems.
 Decentralized systems are designed to operate without central authority, using peer-to-peer networks and distributed consensus mechanisms to enable more resilient, secure, and scalable applications.
-- [awesome-deep-learning](https://github.com/awesomelistsio/awesome-deep-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, research papers, and resources for deep learning.
-This list covers neural networks, model optimization, NLP, computer vision, and other deep learning applications.
 - [awesome-digital-nomads](https://github.com/awesomelistsio/awesome-digital-nomads) - A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.
 - [awesome-distributed-databases](https://github.com/awesomelistsio/awesome-distributed-databases) - A curated list of awesome resources, tools, frameworks, and educational content related to Distributed Databases.
 Distributed databases are designed to scale across multiple nodes, offering high availability, fault tolerance, and horizontal scalability.
 - [awesome-ethereum](https://github.com/awesomelistsio/awesome-ethereum) - A curated list of awesome tools, libraries, frameworks, educational content, and community resources for Ethereum, the world’s leading smart contract platform.
 This list covers everything from getting started with Ethereum to advanced development and DeFi applications.
-- [awesome-ffmpeg](https://github.com/awesomelistsio/awesome-ffmpeg) - A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.
-- [awesome-hbase](https://github.com/awesomelistsio/awesome-hbase) - A curated list of awesome libraries, tools, frameworks, and resources for Apache HBase, a scalable, distributed, and NoSQL database built on top of Hadoop, designed for handling large amounts of data.
 - [awesome-ipfs](https://github.com/awesomelistsio/awesome-ipfs) - A curated list of awesome resources, tools, frameworks, and educational content related to the InterPlanetary File System (IPFS).
 IPFS is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open by enabling decentralized file storage and sharing.
-- [awesome-machine-learning](https://github.com/awesomelistsio/awesome-machine-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, datasets, and research papers in machine learning.
-This list covers a wide array of topics, from foundational algorithms to modern techniques in supervised, unsupervised, and reinforcement learning.
-- [awesome-mongodb](https://github.com/awesomelistsio/awesome-mongodb) - A curated list of awesome libraries, tools, frameworks, and resources for MongoDB, a NoSQL document database designed for modern application development.
-- [awesome-mysql](https://github.com/awesomelistsio/awesome-mysql) - A curated list of awesome frameworks, libraries, tools, and resources for MySQL, a popular open-source relational database management system.
 - [awesome-nlp](https://github.com/awesomelistsio/awesome-nlp) - A curated list of awesome frameworks, libraries, tools, datasets, tutorials, and research papers for Natural Language Processing (NLP).
 This list covers a variety of NLP tasks, from text processing and tokenization to state-of-the-art language models and applications like sentiment analysis and machine translation.
 - [awesome-ocaml](https://github.com/awesomelistsio/awesome-ocaml) - A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.
 - [awesome-perl](https://github.com/awesomelistsio/awesome-perl) - A curated list of awesome frameworks, libraries, tools, and resources for the Perl programming language.
-- [awesome-postgresql](https://github.com/awesomelistsio/awesome-postgresql) - A curated list of awesome libraries, tools, frameworks, and resources for PostgreSQL, an advanced open-source relational database system known for its performance, extensibility, and SQL compliance.
 - [awesome-privacy-coins](https://github.com/awesomelistsio/awesome-privacy-coins) - A curated list of awesome resources, tools, wallets, and educational content for privacy coins.
 Privacy coins are cryptocurrencies that focus on enhanced privacy and anonymity features to protect user transactions and identities.
 - [awesome-python](https://github.com/awesomelistsio/awesome-python) - A curated list of awesome frameworks, libraries, tools, and resources for Python programming.
 - [awesome-r](https://github.com/awesomelistsio/awesome-r) - A curated list of awesome R frameworks, libraries, tools, and resources for data analysis, statistics, and visualization.
-- [awesome-reinforcement-learning](https://github.com/awesomelistsio/awesome-reinforcement-learning) - A curated list of awesome frameworks, libraries, tools, environments, tutorials, research papers, and resources for reinforcement learning (RL).
-This list covers fundamental concepts, advanced algorithms, applications, and popular frameworks for building RL models.
 - [awesome-smart-contracts](https://github.com/awesomelistsio/awesome-smart-contracts) - A curated list of awesome tools, frameworks, resources, and educational content for developing and auditing smart contracts.
 This list covers everything from the basics of smart contract development to advanced security practices.
 - [awesome-travel-blogging](https://github.com/awesomelistsio/awesome-travel-blogging) - A curated list of awesome resources, tools, platforms, and tips for travel bloggers.
 - [awesome-travel-hacking](https://github.com/awesomelistsio/awesome-travel-hacking) - A curated list of awesome resources, tools, and strategies for travel hacking, designed to help you save money, earn points and miles, and travel the world for less.